peteroupc/peteroupc.github.io/graphics.md

 3. Each tile is 8 &times; 8 pixels and uses the colors of one of the sixteen palettes just described.
 4. The 2D and 3D layers may contain transparent pixels.
 5. One of the 2D layers can undergo a 2D affine transformation.
 6. Separate from layers, 2D sprites can be displayed.
-The maximum number of sprites may be displayed at a time is equal to 1/2 the larger screen dimension.
+The maximum number of sprites that may be displayed at a time is equal to 1/2 the larger screen dimension.
 Each sprite may be tile-based or bitmap-based and has a maximum pixel width and maximum pixel height each equal to 1/4 the larger screen dimension.
 Sprites may contain transparent pixels.

 Music: